 Total CPI inflation declined to -0.3 per cent in June and should trough in the third quarter of this year before returning to the 2 per cent target in the second quarter of 2011 as aggregate supply and demand return to balance.
 Core inflation held up at 1.9 per cent in the second quarter of 2009.
 The Bank still expects core inflation to diminish in the second half of this year before gradually returning to 2 per cent in the second quarter of 2011.

 OK guys, don’t give yourself whiplash patting yourselves on the back.
-Low rates have meant continued consumer spending, and yes inflation is low, but the fact the economy is going to shrink this year and allegedly will grow next year is hardly reason to celebrate.
+Low rates have meant continued consumer spending.
+Yes, inflation is low, but the fact the economy is going to shrink this year and allegedly will grow next year is hardly a reason to celebrate.
 What happens with this recovery, inflation, maybe?

 Amazing the amount of work I have done to get $10.
 Back in 2009, I fought with Costco to get it.
 Funny, Costco has never been an issue in this area for me.
-I had a chair that fell apart 2 years after I bought it, and they gave me a FULL refund.
-There were no questions simply a refund to my account.
-I had the amount paid, and an approximate date, and that was enough.
+I had a chair that fell apart two years after I bought it, and they gave me a FULL refund.
+There were no questions, simply a refund to my account.
+I had the amount paid and an approximate date and that was enough.

 Costco Coughs up $10

-About 2 weeks ago my wife and I joined Costco as an experiment on whether we’d get the benefits claimed from a years subscription.
-So far things are ok, we have not gone out and bought 16 gross of toilet paper so we have kept our purchases to specific things that we know are much cheaper at Costco (or on sale).
+About two weeks ago, my wife and I joined Costco as an experiment on whether we’d get the benefits claimed from a year’s subscription.
+So far, things are ok.
+We have not gone out and bought 16 gross of toilet paper so we have kept our purchases to specific things that we know are much cheaper at Costco (or on sale).